-Upon completion of the comment period, the Action Plan will be revised to include a summary of public comments received and responses to those comments.
-All comments will be incorporated as addendums and will be forwarded to the U.S. Department of Housing and Urban Development (HUD).
+Upon completion of the comment period, the Action Plan will be re-vised to include a summary of public comments received and re-sponses to those comments.
+All comments will be incorporated as addendums and will be forwarded to the U.S. Department of Hous-ion and Uptrap Development (HUD). ing and Urban Development (HUD)

-Copies of the Action Plan will be available for review at the Senior Community Center, the Purchasing Division Office at the City Corporate Yard, the Financial & Management Services Department at City Hall, and the Moreno Valley Public Library.
+Copies of the Action Plan will be available for review at the Senior Community Center, the Purchasing Division Office at the City Corpo-rate Yard, the Financial & Management Services Department at City Hall, and the Moreno Valley Public Library.
 Comments must be submitted to the Financial Operations Division.
-Contact information is listed below.
+Contact information is listed below. is listed below.

-CITY OF MORENO VALLEY

-FINANCIAL AND MANAGEMENT SERVICES

-DEPARTMENT

-FINANCIAL OPERATIONS DIVISION

-14177 FREDERICK STREET

-MORENO VALLEY, CA 92552
+CITY OF MORENO VALLEY FINANCIAL AND MANAGEMENT SERVICES DEPARTMENT FINANCIAL OPERATIONS DIVISION 14177 FREDERICK STREET MORENO VALLEY, CA 92552 grantsadmin@moval.org (951) 413-3449

-grantsadmin@moval.org

-(951) 413-3449

-Upon request, this news release will be made available in appropriate alternative formats to persons with disabilities, in compliance with the Americans with Disabilities Act of 1990.
-Any person with a disability who requires a modification or accommodation in order to participate in these activities should direct such requests to, ADA Cordinator, at 951.413.3045 at least 72 hours before the activity.
-The 72-hour notification will enable the City to make reasonable arrangements to ensure accessibility and participation.
+Upon request, this news release will be made available in appropri-ate alternative formats to persons with disabilities, in compliance with the Americans with Disabilities Act of 1990.
+Any person with a disability who requires a modification or accommodation in order to participate in these activities should direct such requests to, ADA Co-ordinator, at 951.413.3045 at least 72 hours before the activity.
+The 72-hour notification will enable the City to make reasonable arrange-ments to ensure accessibility and participation.
+3/21